-U.S. braces for 'hardest, saddest' week as virus deaths surpass 9,000
+U.S. braces for 'hardest, saddest' week as coronavirus deaths surpass 9,300

 “We were shocked.
 I can’t believe Trump hasn’t issued a nationwide order and I still can’t believe there are states that are still open,” Blatt said.

-Reporting by Susan Heavey and Amanda Becker in Washington and Daniel Trotta; Writing by Lisa Shumaker; Editing by Daniel Wallis
+Reporting by Susan Heavey and Amanda Becker in Washington, Nathan Layne in Wilton, Connecticut and Daniel Trotta; Writing by Lisa Shumaker; Editing by Daniel Wallis